 We expect growth to continue to slow in the near term, followed by a reacceleration through 2025, which should foster a favorable environment for risk assets globally.

-This is the first of an eight-part series that covers the themes and challenges facing global equities in the second Trump administration.
+This is the eight of an eight-part series that covers the themes and challenges facing global equities in the second Trump administration.
 Find out more.

 Chinese equity markets have faced some headwinds since the start of the year.
 It is worth point out that historically, the first two months of the year have been volatile for Chinese stocks.
 Find out more.